 The armed forces are a huge part of the life in Whiteman Air Force Base, employing 27.35% of the workforce.
 While it is a military town, the civilian sector still plays an important role in the local economy, where the Public Service and Accommodation industries employ 23.24% and 19.12% of the civilian workforce, respectively.

-Being a small town, Whiteman Air Force Base does not have a public transit system used by locals to get to and from work.
+Whiteman Air Force Base is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Whiteman Air Force Base citizens is very high relative to the national average among all cities (21.84%): 39.48% of adults in Whiteman Air Force Base have a bachelor's degree or even advanced degree.
+The citizens of Whiteman Air Force Base are very well educated compared to the average community in the nation: 39.48% of adults in Whiteman Air Force Base have a bachelor's degree or even advanced degree.

 The per capita income in Whiteman Air Force Base in 2022 was $24,671, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
 This equates to an annual income of $98,684 for a family of four.
 However, Whiteman Air Force Base contains both very wealthy and poor people as well.